YouTube is the most visited and used video site, with thousands of video creators, with likely even more who just enjoy watching video

 Some of those who create videos, rank high with their channels and have acquired a substantial income, although this may not be the reason why they continue to create videos

 There are those who add a link to their website or blog within the description

 In this way, they are promoting their website for free, every time they create a video

-Many creators have taken to advertising on traffic exchanges, by requesting those viewing adverts to like and comment on their video, in return, they gain advertising with the exchange they promote
+Many creators have taken to advertising on traffic exchanges, by requesting those viewing adverts to like and comment on their videos, in return, they gain advertising with the exchange they promote

-I’m unsure this method really works to gain new views or subscribers to their channel
+I’m unsure if this method really works to gain new views or subscribers to their channel

 I found a video creator who advertises with a direct link to an individual video, in hopes visitors from the exchange will watch and like the video